 The letter is addressed to someone else

-NB this is meant for when the letter clearly isn’t for you – not if it has your maiden name or the name is slightly mis-spelled.
+This is when the letter clearly isn’t for you – not if it has your maiden name or the name is slightly misspelt.

 You know what the debt is and it is old

-If it is more than six years since you last made a payment to it, then you need to talk to a specialist debt advisor, not reply to the creditor.
-The time limit for recovering the debt may have run out, so you need to find out more about Statute-Barred Debt and talk to National Debtline;
+If it is more than six years since you last made a payment to it (5 years in Scotland), then the time limit for recovering the debt may have run out or may do so soon…

 You are sure the debt was settled with the original creditor